espoon-voltti/evaka/service-lib/README.md

 ## Known issues

 - [ ] Multiple Logback `ConsoleAppender`s could theoretically corrupt
-    eachother's JSON logs if more than one of them output at the same time (w/ multiline content)
+    each other's JSON logs if more than one of them output at the same time (w/ multiline content)